 * Spousal maintenance.
 Whether or not to seek spousal maintenance is another important topic.
 Courts consider the spouse’s ability to earn income and be self-supportive along with the quality of life both spouses maintained together when married.
 Maintenance can be for a limited time or indefinite, depending on a variety of circumstances.

 Get legal help from an experienced New York divorce lawyer

 The experienced divorced lawyer in Buffalo, Randy S. Margulis, serves clients in the Buffalo metropolitan and Western New York areas from his office in Buffalo.
-Randy Margulis offers over 20 years of experience and has handled numerous divorce cases.
+Randy Margulis offers 25 years of experience and has handled numerous divorce cases.
 Call 716.886.9600 or contact our Buffalo divorce law firm online to schedule an appointment to discuss important details about your divorce.